rclone/rclone/docs/content/azureblob.md

 -----------------------------------------

 Paths are specified as `remote:container` (or `remote:` for the `lsd` command.)
-You may put subdirectories in too, eg `remote:container/path/to/dir`.
+You may put subdirectories in too, e.g.
+`remote:container/path/to/dir`.

 Here is an example of making a Microsoft Azure Blob Storage